DaisukeMinagawa/M5StickC_Plus_Clock_And_Weather/README.md

-# An Example code for M5StickC Plus which shows a clock And weather forcast
+# An example code for M5StickC Plus which shows a clock And weather forcast

 This is a sample to show a Clock and weather info in LCD of M5StickC Plus.